exratione/cloudformation-deploy/docs/previewUpdate.md

   // deletion.
   progressCheckIntervalInSeconds: 10,

-  // A function invoked whenever a CloudFormation event is created during
-  // stack creation or deletion.
-  onEventFn: function (event) {
-    console.log(event);
-  }
+  // If true, delete the Change Set after obtaining the information it provides.
+  deleteChangeSet: true
 };

-cloudFormationDeploy.update(config, template, function (error, results) {
+cloudFormationDeploy.previewUpdate(config, template, function (error, results) {
   if (error) {
     console.error(error);
   }

   // Whether or not there is an error, the results object is returned.
 It will
-  // usually have additional useful information on why the stack update
+  // usually have additional useful information, including the details of the
-  // failed.
-On success it will include the stack description, outputs
-  // defined in the CloudFormation template, and events. console.log(results);
+  // proposed update: which operations will occur, and whether or not the
+  // update is expected to succeed or fail. console.log(results);
 });
 ```

-## Update Configuration
+## Preview Update Configuration

 The `config` object passed to `cloudFormationDeploy.update` supports the
 following required and optional properties.

 ### Required Properties

+`changeSetName` - `string` - The name of the Change Set to create.

 `stackName` - `string` - The name of the stack to update.